Students were asked if they had a solution to a global problem, and six teams responded.

 Nicole So, Public Policy and Global Affairs, Graduate Student | Austin Ferguson, Arts, 3rd year | Candy Tladi, Public Policy and Global Affairs, Graduate Student

 With the feminist movement at the forefront of media, this team is continuing the momentum by addressing issues of gender inequality in the workplace.
+They proposed research and data collection on the state of women’s participation in the workplace to identify best companies for them to work in and sharing this information on a public access platform.

 Why did you choose to tackle this challenge?